Would not Terminal be more useful now than a Finder window? Find out here how to open a command prompt at any folder from Finder.

 For almost 15 years, a small, secret, shadow underground lay bare across London between Liverpool and Paddington Stations.
 Before, it had been a shortcut for mail to sorting stations; now, it carries people through mail history.

 Want a somewhat secret, small and speedy shortcut to a Terminal command prompt already cd’d to the folder from a Finder window?
 Here you go:

 How to Open a Command Prompt at Any Folder from Finder in macOS

 - Make sure the New Terminal at Folder (or New Terminal Tab at Folder) services are enabled.
 (See below.)

 Keyboard shortcut: To open the current folder in Terminal, select Go | Enclosing Folder from the menu or press

 - Select New Terminal at Folder from the context menu that has appeared.

-- To open the folder in a new tab in the last-active Terminal window, select New Terminal Tab at Folder instead; if no Terminal window is open, a new one will be created.
+Tip: To open the folder in a new tab in the last-active Terminal window, select New Terminal Tab at Folder instead; if no Terminal window is open, your Mac will create a new one.

 In the Terminal window, note that you can also, vice versa, open a Finder window showing the current directory from the command prompt.

 How to Open a Terminal Window at Any Folder from Finder Using Dragging and Dropping

 To open a new Terminal window with a command prompt in any folder from a Finder window: